 I thought I hated this when I was reading it.
 I hated the pull and power W had over Chere, I hated the fact he thought rape was ‘fun’ for her, I hated the way she doted on his poems.
 I just fucking hated it.
 And then I got to the end, and I was PISSED there wasn’t anymore!
 Aaaghh!
 I mean, obviously, I loved it.
 Actually, I think I loved hating it, if that makes sense!
 It was a compelling read and although I disliked that Chere kept going back for more, it was understandable that she would, with the circumstances that she was in.
 Although she came across as tough, she was actually a sweet heroine who had to deal with the shitty hand that life gave her.
 And that juxtaposition kinda surprised me and pulled me in.

 When I thought about it more, I loved their whole dynamic and the mysterious nature of W. The mystery around him was very compelling and I was always trying to figure him out.
 I also found his love of pain to get off weirdly fascinating.
-The only thing is, the ending was unsatisfactory, and I would’ve liked to see him more into the heroine.
+The only thing is, I would’ve liked to see into his mind more to see if he was really into the heroine as I hoped he was.
 On the surface of things, and without his point of view, it’s difficult to know how much he was into her or not.
 But it’s a serial so you do have the read the next book (or next two books) to get the full story.
 I’m saving it for when I’m not in first-draft stage or trying to meet a deadline, cause I know I’m gonna blow through it.
-Highly recommended if you like BDSM.
+Highly recommended if you like dark, non-con BDSM.

 Vicious By L.J.
 Shen (Contemporary Romance)

 They say love and hate are the same feelings experienced under different circumstances, and it’s true.